litestar-org/litestar/docs/usage/7-middleware.md

 <!-- prettier-ignore -->
 !!! note
-  The asteriks symbol in the above kwargs means "match any".
+   The asterisks symbol in the above kwargs means "match any".

 You can read more about this middleware in the [starlette docs](https://www.starlette.io/middleware/#corsmiddleware).